 So you have finally made it to the point where you are at the cusp of being able to install SCCM 2016 🙂 (how’s that paint drying?).

-Now would be a good idea to run the pre-requisite check tool as well as an Active directory replication summary at the very least.
-I recommend a full Active Directory heath check at this point to ensure that everything is working as it should and that none of the work done so far has caused any significant issues with the Active Directory Domain Services.
+Now would be a good idea to run the pre-requisite check tool as well as an Active Directory replication summary at the very least.
+I recommend a full Active Directory health check at this point to ensure that everything is working as it should and that none of the work done so far has caused any significant issues with the Active Directory Domain Services.
 To initiate a Pre-requisite check you will need to follow the below steps with some caution.

 - Open PowerShell with elevated rights